Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Expected Result

-Only product(s) with exact title are displayedNo unrelated products are shown
+Only product(s) with exact title are displayed
+No unrelated products are shown

 ------------------------------------------------------------------------